realitytracing/Reality-Tracing-WIP/human-foundations/human-mind-as-an-effective-unit.md

 title: The Human Mind as an Effective Unit
 ---

-# The Human Mind as an Effective Unit

 ## Status

 This document consolidates the constraint-aware model of the human mind developed across this work and presents it as a **provisional but operational effective unit of an agent**.